 Select the circular handle to rotate your design as needed to fit onto your stock.

-Note: do not resize within XCS!
-Remember: your design is parametric, and the slots are perfectly calibrated for the width of your stock material.
-If you resize outside of your CAD environment, the slots will also change.
+Note: Do not resize within XCS!
+Remember, your design is parametric, and the holes are perfectly calibrated for the bolts.
+If you resize outside of your CAD environment, the holes will also change.

 Prepare laser cutter: